 If you're visiting New York for a few days, then you might want to add a day trip to the famous Niagara Falls to your travel itinerary.
-Situated 400 miles from New York City, the drive to Niagara Falls is 6-7 hours long, lending itself as a beautiful day trip destination from the Big Apple.
+The Niagara Falls is situated 400 miles from New York City and the drive is 6-7 hours long, lending itself as a beautiful day trip destination from the Big Apple.
 If you have plans of visiting Niagara Falls from New York City, then a planned day tour is the perfect way for you to experience this wonder of the natural world.
 In this guide, we will look at all there is to know about before going on a New York to Niagara Fall day trip.

 New York to Niagara Falls - In a Nutshell

 Distance : 408km

 Duration from New York to Niagara Falls : 7 hours

 Best time to visit the Niagara Falls : June to August

 Best way to travel : Coach Tour/ Drive